 3. Your Hobbies, Goals, and Dreams Vanish

-That yoga class you wanted to take — that master's degree you wanted to go back to Uni for?
+That yoga class you wanted to take — that MBA you wanted to go back to school for?
 They don't exist.
-You still do things, but those things are just things you and your partner can do together.
+Sure, you do things, but those things are just things you and your partner can do together.
 It's not that you're depressed, but that you've set aside "being you" in order to be the relationship.

-If your other half is the same way, he or she has set aside some goals and stopped attending that weekly poker game because it doesn't include you, and doing something that doesn't include you is out of the question these days.
+If your SO is the same way, he or she has set aside some goals and stopped attending that weekly poker game because it doesn't include you, and doing something that doesn't include you is out of the question these days.

 4. There Are Constant Check-Ins